niemopen/niem-naming-design-rules/ndr6-outline.md

 }
 ```

-<center><i>Figure 3-6: Sample NIEM JSON message</i></center>
+<center><i>Figure 3-6: Sample NIEM JSON message</i></center><p/>

-### 3.10 NIEM Conformance
+## 3.10 NIEM Conformance

 NIEM defines conformance; it does not define compliance.
-Anyone may assess conformance, by applying the rules in this document.
-Compliance is assessed by someone with authority to compel change or withhold approval.
+Conformance may be assessed and asserted by anyone may assess conformance, by applying the rules in this document.
+Compliance is assessed by an authority who can compel change or withhold approval.
 That sort of authoritative assessment is out of scope for NIEMOpen.

 NIEM defines conformance for models and messages.
 It does not define conformance for applications, systems, databases, or tools.
 It is therefore impossible for any of these to properly claim "NIEM conformance".
 However, they *may* claim to generate messages or models that conform.